Motorboating (electronics): Theory

 In vacuum tube circuits, a common cause is feedback through the plate power supply circuit.
 The power supply provides DC current to each tube's plate circuit, so the power supply wiring (power busses) can be an inadvertent feedback path between stages.
-The increasing impedance of the filter capacitors at low frequencies can mean that low frequency swings in the current drawn by output stages can cause voltage swings in the power supply voltage which feed back to earlier stages, making the system a subaudio oscillator.
+The output (plate) impedance of the diode vacuum tube rectifiers in the power supply is high, so the increasing impedance of the filter capacitors at low frequencies can mean that low frequency swings in the current drawn by output stages can cause voltage swings in the power supply voltage which feed back to earlier stages, making the system a subaudio oscillator.
 This is caused by inadequate power supply filtering or decoupling.
 The electrolytic capacitors used in equipment of 1960s vintage contained liquid electrolyte, which dried out over decades, decreasing the capacitance and increasing the leakage current, and these are often the cause.

 One solution suggested is a "capacitor job", replacing all the old electrolytic capacitors.
 A more radical but comprehensive solution is to add modern IC voltage regulators, or replace the entire power supply with a modern regulated one.